markdoc/docs/pages/docs/nextjs.md

 };
 ```

+This example overrides the default link node to use a [Next.js link](https://nextjs.org/docs/api-reference/next/link).

 ## Frontmatter

-Markdoc is frontmatter agnostic, however, `next-markdoc` uses YAML as its default frontmatter language.
-You can access the frontmatter object within your `_app.js` under `pageProps.markdoc.frontmatter`, or in your content with the `$markdoc.frontmatter` variable.
+Markdoc is frontmatter agnostic, however, `next-markdoc` uses YAML as its frontmatter language.
+You can access the frontmatter object within your `_app.js` under `pageProps.markdoc.frontmatter`, or in your content using the `$markdoc.frontmatter` variable.

 For example: